-ARTICLE 103.1M--SENSITIVE AND DIFFICULT CLIENTS (DHS-OHA)
+ARTICLE 103.1M--SENSITIVE AND DIFFICULT CLIENTS (ODHS-OHA)

 Section 1.
-An employee who is required to be in contact with sensitive or difficult clients, clients with severe mental disorders, or other persons related to the case who have potential for violent or dangerous actions, may express their concerns to the supervisor.
+An employee who is required to be in contact with sensitive or difficult clients, or other persons related to the case who have potential for violent or dangerous actions, may express their concerns to the supervisor.
 The supervisor and the employee will assess the client's past history and potential for violent or dangerous actions.
-If the supervisor and employee find some indication that the client could become violent or dangerous, the supervisor and employee will develop a plan of working with the client which provides reasonable protection for the employee.
+If the supervisor or employee find some indication that the client could become violent or dangerous, the supervisor and employee will develop a safety plan of working with the client which provides reasonable protection for the employee within one (1) business day or as soon as feasible.
+The safety plan may include an incident report created by the employee and the supervisor.
+The incident report will be filed in the Human Resource Information System (HRIS) or equivalent system, that will be accessible to all employees whose duties involve contact with Agency sensitive and difficult clients upon request.
+If a plan cannot be mutually agreed to, the employee may consult the next higher level supervisor.

 Section 2.
-All employees who are required to be in contact with clients who are deemed sensitive, difficult, violent, or who have severe mental disorders, shall be informed of such problems in advance of contact with the client, if a prior history of difficulty has been documented in the case record or information was received from an outside source.
+All employees who are required to be in contact with clients who are deemed sensitive, difficult, or have a history of, or potential for violent or dangerous actions, shall be informed of such problems in advance of contact with the client, if a prior history of difficulty has been documented in the case record or information was received from an outside source.
+The local worksite will develop protocols for employee notification and response for employees required to be in contact with sensitive or difficult clients, especially those who have a history of, or have a potential for violent or dangerous actions.